cliffano/aem-workspace/README.md

 -------------

 AEM Workspace is a simple workspace area for running multiple versions of Adobe Experience Manager (AEM).
-It provides convenient build targets and also a Tmuxinator config.
+It provides convenient build targets to start AEM, to take a backup of the AEM installation, and to restore from that backup.

 Install
 -------